- Shows and Tickets

 - News and Media

-The program's graduates have made their mark in the profession.
-They have performed extensively on and off-Broadway, in regional theatres, feature films and on television.
+The Old Globe and University of San Diego Shiley Graduate Theatre Program was established in 1987 by The Old Globe’s Founding Artistic Director Craig Noel and University of San Diego Vice President and Provost Sister Sally Furay.
+Graduates of the program have performed extensively on and Off Broadway, in regional theatres, in feature films, and on television.
 They have also founded successful theatre companies, written award-winning plays and screenplays, and performed throughout Europe and Canada.
-One notable graduate is Jim Parsons, the Golden Globe and Emmy Award-winning star of “The Big Bang Theory.”
+One notable graduate is Jim Parsons, the Golden Globe and Emmy Award–winning star of “The Big Bang Theory.”

-“You could probably count on one hand the major training programs that are affiliated with a major theater company, this is a specifically classical training program very, very heavily centered on Shakespeare.
+“You could probably count on one hand the major training programs that are affiliated with a major theatre company.
+This is a specifically classical training program that is very, very heavily centered on Shakespeare.
 It’s pretty unique nationwide.”